longitudinal-data-analysis-prac-2024/team-2-proj/README.md

 # Results

-In our analysis of the impact of early childhood parenting styles and lifetime traumatic events on cortisol reactivity, we conducted a series of analyses using a well-defined cohort.
-We removed data columns which contain N/A values.
-The dataset, after verification of key variables and handling missing data, included measures of financial hardship, socio-economic status (SES), and trauma exposure, alongside cortisol measurements at multiple timepoints.
+In our investigation of the impact of early childhood parenting styles and lifetime traumatic events on cortisol reactivity, we conducted a series of rigorous analyses using a well-defined cohort.
+Initially, data columns containing N/A values were excluded to ensure data integrity.
+Following the verification of key variables and the management of missing data, the refined dataset encompassed measures of financial hardship, socio-economic status (SES), trauma exposure, and cortisol levels assessed at multiple time points.

+Subsequently, visualizations of the six cortisol-related variables revealed deviations from normal distribution patterns.
+This observation was quantitatively confirmed using the Shapiro-Wilk test, which yielded p-values significantly below the 0.05 threshold, indicating non-normality of the sample distributions.

 **Descriptive Statistics within Different Groups**